There are two upcoming or proposed 1080 operations in the Greater Wellington region, and one recently completed:

-We are undertaking an aerial possum control operation in the Akatarawa Forest, using the biodegradable pesticide, sodium fluoroacetate (1080).
-Non-toxic pre-feed application is expected to occur during suitable weather conditions from 11 May onwards, and aerial baiting of 1080 is expected approximately 7-10 days following non-toxic pre-feed application.
+We have recently undertaken an aerial possum control operation in the Akatarawa Forest, using the biodegradable pesticide, sodium fluoroacetate (1080).
+Aerial baiting of 1080 occurred on Friday 2 July.

 The proposed operational area shown on the map below covers approximately 15,100 hectares of the Akatarawa Forest, which is owned and managed by Greater Wellington.
 Previous aerial 1080 possum control operations have been carried out in this area in 2007 and 2013.